molgenis/molgenis-emx2/docs/use_global_settings.md

 # Admin settings

-You can find 'admin' menu when on start page of MOLGENIS, when you view the list of databases (click logo to get there).
+You can find the 'admin' menu when on the MOLGENIS start page, when you view the list of databases (click the MOLGENIS logo to get there).
-Only when signed in as 'admin' user this menu item will be shown.
+Only when signed in as 'admin' user will this menu item be shown.

 ## User management